 Sitting at the foot of the majestic snow-capped Sierras, Manzanar, the WWII concentration camp, becomes the confluence for memories of Payahuunadü, the now-parched "land of flowing water."
 Intergenerational women from Native American, Japanese American and rancher communities come together to form an unexpected alliance to defend their land and water from Los Angeles.

-In a live Q&A following the screening, filmmaker Ann Kaneko and Max Christman, Caltech manager of sustainability programs, discuss relevant issues brought forth in the documentary and the significance of Earth Week.
+A Q&A with filmmaker Ann Kaneko and Max Christman, Caltech manager of sustainability programs, followed the event in recognition of Earth Week.

 Earth Day, held annually since 1970, has offered a continuing opportunity to recognize the human role in environmental protection.
 Caltech Sustainability hopes that collaboration with other Caltech groups with seemingly distinct missions will illustrate the interdisciplinary nature with which the world's greatest sustainability problems must be addressed.
 Environmental justice must be a leading theme as we look to address the climate crisis and other sustainability challenges.